rackerlabs/docs-cloud-monitoring/api-docs/getting-started/install-configure.rst

 read every time you start the agent.

 .. note::
-  For Windows, the files should have the name of the network interface force the Windows network, and ``C:\`` or ``D:\`` for the Windows disk.
+  For Windows, the files should have the name of the network interface for the Windows network, and ``C:\`` or ``D:\`` for the Windows disk.

 The top-level fields in the YAML file represent the check's parameters.